Persecution of Kashmiri Shias: The eighth cycle

 In 1803 CE, violent clashes broke out between Shias and Sunnis.
 The British gazetteer notes:

 The ninth cycle

 Kashmir was conquered by Sikhs in 1819.
 This was the time when Syed Ahmad Barelvi, who later became famous for his war against Sikh Empire, was visiting towns of North Indian planes with hundreds of missionaries to preach against Shia beliefs and practices.
 Syed Ahmad repeatedly destroyed tazias, an act that resulted in subsequent riots and chaos.
 Since the reign of Emperor Aurangzeb, the Shias were supposed to provide the new carpets every year for Jamia Masjid, Srinagar.
 A violent clash occurred during the governorship of Bhima Singh Ardali.
 In 1831 CE, the Shia suburb of Zadibal was set on fire.
 The British gazetteer notes:

-In May 1831, Syed Ahmad Barelvi was killed in Balakot while trying to enter Kashmir.